whermany/mirror-validation-protocol/Mirror Validation Protocol v1.4.md

 Opinion Research
 # Mirror Validation Protocol v1.4

-The Mirror Validation Protocol tests whether game language—the strategic, divisive rhetoric humans use on a daily basis—emerges in the responses of large language models (LLMs) and artificial intelligence (AI) systems, revealing how deeply these patterns may be embedded in their training.
+The Mirror Validation Protocol tests whether game language—**the strategic, divisive rhetoric humans use on a daily basis**—emerges in the responses of large language models (LLMs) and artificial intelligence (AI) systems, revealing how deeply these patterns may be embedded in their training.

-Secondly, this work examines how AI serves as a recursive mirror of human language, consciousness and investigates whether AI systems are unconsciously amplifying human communication patterns at a global scale; namely game-based language and binary thinking.
+This work also examines how AI serves as a recursive mirror of human language, consciousness and investigates whether AI systems are unconsciously amplifying human communication patterns at a global scale; namely game-based language and binary thinking.

 To be clear, this is not a re-hash of existing research on AI mirroring.
 Though that research is fascinating on its own.
 This is novel research to address what we all know and do; yet do not readily discuss.

-## TL;DR
+## Background

 We’ve trained AI on human language, and yet human language, since its invention has been and is steeped in domination, scarcity, comparison, competition, as well as game-based language not to mention binary thinking like “You’re either with me or against me.”